 Capturing goal input files has an impact on build performance.
 For this reason it is disabled by default.

-Once the build scans have been published we can compare the builds in Develocity.
+Once the Build Scans have been published we can compare the builds in Develocity.

 comparison unstable inputs